Sunday, 23 August 2015

 Dithyramb

 A Dithyramb was a type of Greek choral hymn that told a story, usually about gods and heroes.
-It was performed by a chorus of 50 dancers and singers, often accompanied by music and dance.
+It was performed by a chorus of 50 dancers and singers, often accompanied by music and dancing.
 Dithyrambs were popular entertainment and served an educational purpose, teaching people about Greek mythology and culture.
 They were known for their emotional intensity and vivid imagery.
 Dithyrambs were hugely popular with their audiences.

 Dithyrambs could also tell stories about epics, but they usually concentrated on a single episode or event from the epic, rather than telling the entire story.
 Dithyrambs were also more emotional and intense than epics, and they often used more vivid imagery.